-- Most people find that they need to include this income in order to pay their monthly bills and afford the monthly loan repayments. - If that is the case, submit proof of child support or maintenance for the last year with your loan application. - When entering your pay, please enter what you deposit or take home on a monthly basis.
+- Most people find that they need to include this income in order to pay their monthly bills and afford the monthly loan repayments. - If that is the case, submit proof of child support or maintenance for the last year with your loan application. - When entering your pay, please enter what you deposit or take home monthly.